35mm Film cameras

 Articles like this typically open by noting that the word photography comes from two Greek words, photos (light) and graphos (writing)—so photography effectively means "writing with light."
 But that's just a metaphor.
 We see objects because they either emit light (like the Sun) or reflect it off their surface (like the Moon) in rays that zoom into our eyes in perfectly straight lines.
 Much like the human eye, a camera captures rays of light charging in through a lens at the front.
 But the crucial difference between a camera and your eye is that a camera makes a permanent copy of what it sees.

 "Photography" is a bit of a misnomer: it's not really true to say that light rays "write" or "draw" in any sense.
 They don't move back and forth, thoughtfully scribbling out a picture like an artist's hand.
 So what does happen?
 It always helps to think like a scientist!
 Remember that light is a form of energy; what a camera actually does is permanently capture the energy falling on a small, (two-dimensional) surface inside it.
-In a digital camera, that happens because there's an electronic light-detector chip called a CCD (charge-coupled device) immediately behind the lens, which converts the light energy into electricity.
-In a traditional camera, there's no CCD; instead, the incoming energy is captured by a piece of plastic that is sensitive to light, better known as the film.
+In a digital camera, that happens because there's an electronic light-detector chip (either a CCD (charge-coupled device) or an alternative technology called a CMOS chip) immediately behind the lens, which converts the light energy into electricity.
+In a traditional camera, there's no chip; instead, the incoming energy is captured by a piece of plastic that is sensitive to light, better known as the film.
 The light energy leaves a permanent trace by causing a chemical and physical transformation of the film.
-(Incidentally, light doesn't just mean visible light: you can, in theory, make a photograph from any kind of incoming light: infrared, ultraviolet x-ray, or whatever you wish.)
+(Incidentally, light doesn't just mean visible light: you can, in theory, make a photograph from any kind of incoming light: infrared, ultraviolet X-rays, or whatever you wish.)

 How does a film camera work?